-Covid 19 coronavirus: Does NZ have any new cases?
+Covid 19 coronavirus: No new cases today

 Yesterday marked 100 days without community transmission, a milestone that many other countries around the world are envious of.

-There remain 23 active cases of coronavirus nationally, all in managed isolation facilities, while the number of New Zealand's confirmed cases remains at 1219.
+There remain 21 active cases of coronavirus nationally, all in managed isolation facilities, while the number of New Zealand's confirmed cases remains at 1219.
+Two people have recovered in the last 24 hours.

+Yesterday our laboratories processed 2125 tests, bringing the total number of tests completed to date to 496,606.
+There were 1134 swabs taken in managed isolation and quarantine facilities yesterday.

+The Ministry said the number of tests yesterday was encouraging for a Sunday.

 Director General of Health Dr Ashley Bloomfield thanked every person who had been tested for Covid-19, saying Sunday marked a "significant milestone".